-There is an old adage in the real estate business – You make money on real estate when you buy, not when you sell.
+There is an old adage in the real estate business.
+You make money on real estate when you buy, not when you sell.
 There isn’t a better principle to guide you in your investing activities.
-If you spend the time to understand the key drivers of value and only engage opportunities that meet the right criteria, you will set yourself up for success in real estate.
+Spend the time to understand what drives value and only engage opportunities that meet the right criteria.
+This way, you will set yourself up for success in real estate.

 A lot of things can go wrong in any investment, and this is certainly true with real estate.
-Construction or renovation costs can end up higher than anticipated, interest rates can rise, and market conditions can deteriorate.
+For example, construction or renovation costs can be higher than anticipated.
+Additionally interest rates can rise and market conditions can deteriorate.
 Creating equity with the right purchase price is your best protection against these risks.

 So, how do you acquire under-valued real estate?
 The keys lie in where you look and in how you go about acquiring property.
 Here are some time-tested strategies that have proven to be effective for successful real estate entrepreneurs:

 Being an expert on the neighborhood or sub-market gives you great power in the acquisition process.
 It allows you to identify opportunities more readily and execute on them with confidence.
-While your competitors are spending time to understand a property’s value and potential, you could be negotiating with the seller to get control of the property with a purchase contract.
+While your competitors are trying to understand a property’s potential, you could be negotiating with the seller.

 Becoming an expert on a particular market takes time.
 Do your research, understand the market, and determine what is driving values.
 Proximity to quality schools and shopping are key issues for many home buyers and renters.
 Household income is also a key metric to understand, particularly for residential and retail investments.
 Most importantly, get to know what properties have traded for and the trend in values.
-Once you know the market and understand the variances in prices for comparable properties, you will be well prepared to identify attractive acquisition opportunities.
+Once you understand the market, you can identify attractive acquisition opportunities.

 Finding off market opportunities represents your best chance of success in acquiring under-valued real estate.
 The following are some of the most effective strategies for locating these opportunities:

 - Direct mail – Learning how to obtain relevant data and parse it so that you can effectively market directly to your target market is the most effective way of finding off market properties.
-Even if your response rate is only a small percentage, any responder is generally a very qualified lead and highly motivated to sell.
+Even if your response rate is small, any responder is generally a very qualified lead and highly motivated.

-- Brokers – Find out who the most active real estate broker or agent is in your target market and develop a relationship with them.
-Make it known that you are a serious buyer and will perform (and make sure you do when given the chance).
+- Brokers – Find the most broker or agent in your target market and develop a relationship with them.
+Make it known that you are a serious buyer and will perform.
+When they give you a chance, make sure you do as you promise.
 You want to become the first call they make when they have a unique or off market deal.

-- Non-local ownership – Targeting out of town, out of state and foreign owners can be a lucrative strategy.
-The further the ownership is from the property the less they generally know about the local market.
-Nurturing these relationships until they are ready to sell is often an effective method for getting an acctractive price.
+- Non-local ownership – Targeting out of town, out of state and foreign owners can be lucrative.
+The further away the ownership is from the property, the less they the local market.
+Nurturing these relationships is often an effective method for getting an attractive price.

-- Distressed properties – Often the easiest way to find opportunities is by driving the market and identifying properties that are in disrepair.
-Owners of these assets could be highly motivated to sell and avoid future capital expenses associated with the property.
+- Distressed properties – Often the easiest way to find opportunities is by driving through the target market.
+You’re able to find distressed properties this way.
+Owners of these assets could be more ready to sell for various reasons.